JonasRossou123/php-composer-monolog/README.md

 - Passing data from twig to controller (with a post method)

 ## Struggles
-limited information when it comes to trouble shooting.
+Limited information on Stack Overflow/Google.. when it comes to trouble shooting on this topic.
 Some of the packages were outdated and trying to find an alternative wasn't that easy.

 ## Must-have features
 Use the buttons.html page to submit log messages and write the message in a log file.